juanantonio284/notes_on_writing/miscellaneous/writing_terminology.md

 ## Purpose, Strategy, and Style
 <!-- page 9 chapter 2 originally named "Strategy and Style" -->

-* *Purpose*, the end you're aiming at, determines strategy and style
-    - it involves not only what you write about but how you affect readers
+* *Purpose*, the end you're aiming at, determines strategy and style.
+It involves not only what you write about but how you affect readers

 * *Strategy* involves choice—selecting particular aspects of a topic to develop, deciding how to organize them, choosing this word rather than that, constructing various types of sentences, building paragraphs

-* *Style* is the result of strategy, the language that makes the strategy work
+* *Style* is the result of strategy, the language that makes the strategy work.
+It is immediate and
-    - style is immediate and obvious: it exists in the writing itself; it is the sum of the actual words, sentences, paragraphs
+   obvious: it exists in the writing itself; it is the sum of the actual words, sentences, paragraphs

 **Style**
 <!-- page 11 -->

 In its broadest sense "style" is the total of all the choices a writer makes concerning words and their arrangements.

-In this sense style may be good or bad—good if the choices are appropriate to the writer's purpose, bad if they are not.
-More narrowly, "style" has a positive, approving sense, as when we say that someone has "style" or praise a writer for his or her "style."
-More narrowly yet, the word may also designate a particular way of writing, unique to a person or characteristic of a group or
+In this sense, style may be good or bad—good if the choices are appropriate to the writer's purpose, bad if they are not.

+More narrowly, "style" has a positive, approving sense, as when we say that someone has "style" or praise a writer for his or her "style".

-profession: "Hemingway's style," "an academic style."
+More narrowly yet, the word may also designate a particular way of writing, unique to a person or characteristic of a group or profession: "Hemingway's style", "an academic style".

 Here we use style to mean something between those extremes.
-It will be a positive term, and while we speak of errors in style, we don't speak of "bad styles."
+It will be a positive term, and while we speak of errors in style, we don't speak of "bad styles".
 On the other hand, we understand "style" to include many ways of writing, each appropriate for some purposes, less so for others.
 There is no one style, some ideal manner of writing at which all of us should aim.
 Style is flexible, capable of almost endless variation.
 But **one thing style is not: it is not a superficial fanciness brushed over the basic ideas**.
 Rather than the gilding, style is the deep essence of writing.

 [See "marriage" example at bottom of page 9 to illustrate all of these at work.]